adaptaware/ragit/README.md

 # What is RAGit

-Welcome to the official documentation for **RAGit**, an open-source framework crafted to simplify the development and management of Retrieval-Augmented Generation (RAG) solutions.
-RAGit abstracts the complexities of data handling, model selection, and infrastructure setup, allowing developers to focus on application logic and customization.
+Welcome to the official documentation for **RAGit**, an open-source framework designed to streamline the development and management of Retrieval-Augmented Generation (RAG) solutions.
+RAGit eliminates the complexities associated with data handling, model selection, and infrastructure setup, empowering developers to concentrate on application logic and customization.

+Whether you're working for a small to medium-sized business or seeking a personal solution for creating custom chatbots, RAGit offers a versatile platform to meet your needs.
+It supports document integration through a command-line interface capable of handling various Large Language Models (LLMs) and vector databases.
+Meanwhile, the intuitive, web-based front end ensures a user-friendly experience for deploying and managing your applications.

 The core values and principles behind RAGit can be summarized as follows: